The new Data Protection Law introduces important amendments to the regulation of the data subjects’ consent as legal basis.

 Current regulatory context v/s Data Protection Bill

 Law 19,628 regulates consent and indicates certain requirements regarding it.
-The Bill comes to change this legal basis considerably:
+The new Law comes to change this legal basis considerably:

 What is the consent in matters of personal data protection?